 (NB.
-As at the date of the Manual, due to the nature of management activities undertaken - focusing on private equity fund management and unlisted securities - no brokers currently listed).
+As at the date of the Manual, due to the nature of management activities undertaken - focusing on private equity fund management and unlisted securities - no brokers are currently utilised or listed).

 Venue Abbreviation Location Instruments Traded Specialisation Regulated?
 By?
 Trading Hours (GMT)